E-MailRelay

 E-MailRelay can be set up as a Windows service so that it starts up automatically at boot-time.
 This can be enabled on the Server startup page in the installation program or later using the emailrelay-gui configuration program.

-Alternatively, to set up the service manually you must first have a one-line batch file called emailrelay-start.bat that contains all the configuration options for running the E-MailRelay server, and you must have a simple service-wrapper configuration file called emailrelay-service.cfg that points to it, and this must be in the same directory as the service wrapper executable (emailrelay-service.exe).
+Alternatively, to set up the service manually you must first have a configuration file called emailrelay.cfg that contains all the configuration options for running the E-MailRelay server, and you must have a simple service-wrapper configuration file called emailrelay-service.cfg that points to it, and this must be in the same directory as the service wrapper executable (emailrelay-service.exe).

-The contents of the service-wrapper configuration file can be a single line that points to the directory containing the startup batch file, like this:
+The contents of the service-wrapper configuration file can be a single line that points to the folder containing the configuration file, like this:

 dir-config="C:\ProgramData\E-MailRelay"